jonalexander/frederick-bouldering-v2/notes.md

  to do --

-* fix brpboelm edit form.. replaces image

 * clean up extra models
-* add photo form to bproblem page
 * clean up all forms

 additional features --
+* add featured photo for problem and display rest as thumbs
 * auth w/ google or fb
 * sort bproblems index
 * static about / landing